-- 5. While Internal Audit provides assurance through completing a programme of planned work the service is also flexible and responsive to changing and emerging issues.
-This was especially true during 2020/21 due to Covid-19. - 6.
-Some audit work is delivered on a consultancy basis, contributing advice on risk and controls, for example ex-officio attendance at project meetings or undertaking a specific investigation of a newly identified issue. - The purpose, authority and responsibility of Internal Audit is formally defined in the Internal Audit Charter, which was approved at the November 2021 Audit and Governance Committee.
+- 5. While Internal Audit provides assurance through completing a programme of planned work the service is also flexible and responsive to changing and emerging issues. - 6.
+Some audit work is delivered on a consultancy basis, contributing advice on risk and controls, for example ex-officio attendance at project meetings or undertaking a specific investigation of a newly identified issue. - 7.
+The purpose, authority and responsibility of Internal Audit is formally defined in the Internal Audit Charter, which was approved at the November 2023 Audit and Governance Committee.